kach/nearley/docs/md/index.md

-[lp5562](https://github.com/sizigi/lp5562) is an assembler for the TI LP5562 LED driver, [VSL](https://github.com/vsl-lang/VSL) is a Versatile Scripting Language, [while-typescript](https://github.com/juanlaube/while-typescript) is an implementation of the WHILE language.
+[lp5562](https://github.com/sizigi/lp5562) is an assembler for the TI LP5562 LED driver, [VSL](https://github.com/vsl-lang/VSL) is a Versatile Scripting Language, [while-typescript](https://github.com/juanlaube/while-typescript) is an implementation of the WHILE language, [lo](https://github.com/lo-language/velo) is a language for secure distributed systems.

 **Mathematics**: [Solvent](https://github.com/andrejewski/solvent) is a powerful desktop calculator,